Auckland

 Chemistry is a core science subject where ākonga/students will develop an understanding of fundamental chemical concepts including organic chemistry, chemical reactivity, and properties of substances. Ākonga/students will learn to apply knowledge of chemistry to explain aspects of our taiao/environment and the implications on our porihanga/society.

-Level 1 Commerce will explore financial, economic, and business concepts and models to help students understand society and solve real-world problems.
-Through studying these concepts, students will develop the knowledge, skills, and values needed to navigate and participate in the economic world.
-Students will learn how consumers, businesses, and other stakeholders make decisions, and how these decisions influence long-term economic, environmental, cultural and social outcomes.
-The course will also examine different approaches to commerce, including Māori and Pasifika perspectives, and how these business models function within various organisational contexts.
-As part of their learning and assessment, students will plan and potentially produce a product to take to the market, most likely participating in a school Market Day.
+L1 Commerce will explore financial, economic, and business concepts and models to make sense of society and solve problems.
+Studying these concepts will build the knowledge, skills, and values students need to navigate, and participate in, the economic world.
+Students will learn how participants in the economic world make decisions, and they will analyse how these decisions impact on sustainability.
+Learning and assessment in this course will examine different approaches to commerce, including Māori and Pasifika approaches, and how these business models work within different organisation contexts.
+Students will plan and produce a product to take to market, most likely in the form of a school Market Day.

 This course builds on the skills and techniques developed in Year 10, with a focus on choreography, performance, and dance genre knowledge.
 Students will explore a range of styles and work both individually and in groups to create and perform dances.